How you can help keep Queensland COVID safe

 Stay home when sick—if you are feeling unwell, even with only very mild symptoms, it’s extremely important to stay home, if possible isolate from others in the household, test for COVID-19 and stay isolated until you get the results.

-Keep your distance—maintain physical distancing (1.5m) when you’re outside your home.
-Keep your distance if you can: at the shops, on public transport, at work, and when you’re visiting with others.
-Shaking hands, hugging and kissing hello are still not COVID safe.
+Keep your distance—keep your distance from others if you can: at the shops, on public transport, at work, and when you’re visiting with others.

 Good hand hygiene—sounds simple, but washing your hands properly is important.
 Wash your hands with soap regularly, try not to touch your face.
 Use hand sanitiser if you can’t wash your hands: at the shops, when using public transport, at work or when visiting with others.